Getting Started

 Server detail — click any server to see:

-- Mods & Plugins — install and remove CurseForge mods, plugins, resource packs, and server-pack modpacks for Minecraft servers.
+• Mods & Plugins — install and remove supported CurseForge, Modrinth, and SpigotMC add-ons for compatible Minecraft servers.

 Account — email-code sign-in, profile settings, Discord links, and referral preferences.